Remarks about the correspondence between $f(R)$ and Brans-Dicke gravity: Conclusions

 \section{Conclusions}

-The $f(R)$ theories and Brans-Dicke theory with a potential are both open theories where we can find several new solutions not allowed by Einstein's theory.
-This possibility results from the arbitrariness of our choice of the functional form in $f(R)$ theories and the scalar potential in Brans-Dicke theory.
-In the spherically symmetric case, as long as we can write our Ricci scalar and the function $f'(R)$ as functions of the radial coordinate and invert it, we can in principle map all $f(R)$ solutions in the corresponding Brans-Dicke ones.
-If these solutions have some physical meaning, it is not well known and it requires further investigations.
+The $f(R)$ and Brans-Dicke theories are both open theories in the sense that we can find several new solutions with no necessarily corresponding solutions in General Relativity.
+This possibility to construct new solutions results from the arbitrariness of our choice of the functional form of $f(R)$, as well as of the scalar potential in Brans-Dicke theory.
+In the spherically symmetric case, as long as we can write the Ricci scalar and the function $f'(R)$ in terms of the radial coordinate and invert it, we can, in principle, map all $f(R)$ solutions in the corresponding Brans-Dicke ones.
+We did this, in a particular case, by working out an example in the $f(R)$ theory, which is static and spherically symmetric, with non-constant Ricci scalar, writing down the corresponding solution in Brans-Dicke theory and the corresponding potential, and thus, reconfirming the corespondence between the theories.